 A-skips are an effective dynamic warm-up exercise because they activate the glutes, hamstrings, calves, tibialis anterior, quads, core, and hip flexors, in addition to muscles in the upper body.

-Because the ballistic movement of A-skips rely on skipping on the balls of your feet, the exercise strengthens the calves and intrinsic foot muscles, along with the core and legs.
+Because the ballistic movement of A-skips relies on skipping on the balls of your feet, the exercise strengthens the calves and intrinsic foot muscles, along with the core and legs.

 By dorsiflexing the foot during the upward knee drive, A-skips strengthen the muscles of the shin (namely tibialis anterior), potentially reducing the risk of shin splints.

-Additionally, A-skips increase the range of motion in the hips, knees, and ankles.
+Additionally, this drill increases the range of motion in the hips, knees, and ankles.

 Because the exaggerated upward knee drive requires using your core and hip flexors, A-skips are a great way to strengthen the hip flexors for regular running and sprinting.